ElieDeBrauwer/path-o-matic/mw/README.md

 1. ssl cert generation at https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04
 2. authentication at https://www.digitalocean.com/community/tutorials/how-to-set-up-basic-http-authentication-with-nginx-on-ubuntu-14-04
-The default username/password is available in the postcloud.sh script
+The default username/password is available in the postcloud.sh script The current public ip address of the instance is also available in postcloud.sh

 # web.py server
 The web.py server is started using a screen command so that it stays up https://www.mattcutts.com/blog/a-quick-tutorial-on-screen/

+# deployment
+The current deployment is for prototyping purposes
+The final deployment would be a docker container which includes the required files When deployed it would be accessed via gcloud LB